TyphoonSim Scope

 In addition to the basic options, Scope has these additional options:

-Undo action - undo an action on the Capture widget (pan, zoom, Plot and Signal Properties window, X and Y axis range change).
+• Undo action - undo an action on the Capture widget (pan, zoom, and any X and Y axis range changes).

-Redo action - redo an action on the Capture widget (pan, zoom, Plot and Signal Properties window, X and Y axis range change).
+• Redo action - redo an action on the Capture widget (pan, zoom, and any X and Y axis range changes).

-Export signals to file - opens the Signal Data Export window, which allows you to export to various data formats.
+• Save signals to file - opens Signal Data Saving, which allows you to save all or selected signals to various data formats.

 Signal data pane (Figure 5) enables you to measure the signals values at specified locations.
 Values that can be measured are: